sancus-tee/vulcan/README.md

 ### 4. Run VulCAN in the simulator

-To be able to easily experiment with VulCAN without having to buy real CAN transceiver hardware and FPGAs, we developed an elementary `ican` interface implementation that uses local file I/O to emulate an untrusted CAN bus in the `sancus-sim` simulator.
+To be able to easily experiment with VulCAN without having to buy real CAN transceiver hardware and FPGAs, we developed an elementary "ican" interface implementation that uses local file I/O to emulate an untrusted CAN bus in the `sancus-sim` simulator.